top of page

 Apply Now for the International Voice Competition Boris Martinovich: Showcase Your Talent and Win Prizes, Promotion, and Performance Opportunities!
 Deadline: April 15, 2026.

-Furthermore, funding should be allocated without bias towards gender, race, or nationality, ensuring a diverse and inclusive cultural landscape.
-By prioritizing cultural investment, governments can not only support the livelihoods of artists but also enrich the cultural tapestry for future generations.
+Furthermore, funding should be allocated without bias towards gender, race, or nationality.
+This ensures a diverse and inclusive cultural landscape.
+By prioritizing cultural investment, governments can support the livelihoods of artists and enrich the cultural tapestry for future generations.

 Conclusion